eng-abo/CalcUrCal/README.md

 - **Food List**: This is where users can create a local database of foods.
 This can be done either by inputting the food details manually, by scanning the barcode of a product, or by searching for the product online.
 Waistline connects to the Open Food Facts database to find information about products when the scanning or searching.
 - Import and export functionality to backup and restore app data.

+Automatically count calories by taking food photos!
+Calorie counting should be as simple, fun, and easy as taking a picture of your food.
+Calorie Mama can tell you the calories in your food just by analyzing your food photos.
+It can recognize thousands of food categories including staples such as fruits, vegetables, meats, grains, beverages; complex cuisines and dishes such as American, Western, European, Asian, Latin American; and US/Canada packaged foods with a front-facing image or barcode.

 <div>